Cupertino

 Continue to utilize BMR AHF and CDBG funds to support residential rehabilitation efforts in the community.

-Continue to utilize BMR AHF and CDBG funds to acquire/rehabilitate rental housing and rehabilitate owner occupied housing.
-In 2022, CDBG funds were provided to the following residential rehabilitation efforts: •$88,966 to Rebuilding Together Silicon Valley, a low-income housing repair and rehabilitation program
+The City utilized CDBG funds to rehabilitate owner-occupied housing.
+In 2023, the following CDBG funds were provided to the following rehabilitation efforts: • $88,966 in CDBG funds were provided to Rebuilding Together Silicon Valley for a low-income housing repair and rehabilitation program that assisted 4 low-income Cupertino households.

 Ongoing: 2014-2022